 International and Regional Organisations

-Regionally, opportunities for full time, temporary and work experience opportunities can be found in the institutions of the European Union.
+Regionally, opportunities for full time work, temporary work and work experience can be found in the institutions of the European Union.
 The Commission, The Court of Justice of the European Communities, The Court of Auditors, The Council of the European Union and the European Parliament all employ lawyers.
 There are also opportunities for undergraduates/graduates and qualified solicitor/barristers as lawyer-linguists in the Translation Service of the Court of Justice (and the Parliament).
 For these roles, candidates need to have the requisite language skills and must have studied a law course to have adequate knowledge of one of the English speaking member states.

 Entirely separate from the European Union is the Council of Europe, with its headquarters in Strasbourg.
 An intergovernmental organisation, it was established in 1949 by the Treaty of London to promote democracy, human rights and the rule of law.
 Its judicial branch, the European Court of Human Rights, is a permanent judicial body which guarantees for all Europeans the rights safeguarded by the European Convention on Human Rights.
 Legal Officers are employed in the Registry of the Court to work on applications made under the Convention on Human Rights, to prepare legal case files, conduct research into legal matters and to draft documents of a legal or general nature.

 Outside Europe there are other organisations, such as The Organisation of American States and the African Union – both of which employ lawyers for their secretariats.
-Other organisations to consider are; The Association of Southeast Asian Nations (A.S.E.A.N.); The Organisation for Economic Co-operation and Development (O.E.C.D.); The Organisation for Security and Co-operation in Europe (O.S.C.E.); The North Atlantic Treaty Organisation (N.A.T.O.); The Arab League and The Organisation of the Islamic Conference (O.I.C.).
+Other organisations to consider are; The Association of Southeast Asian Nations (ASEAN); The Organisation for Economic Co-operation and Development (OECD); The Organisation for Security and Co-operation in Europe (OSCE); The North Atlantic Treaty Organisation (NATO); The Arab League and The Organisation of the Islamic Conference (OIC).

 This area has seen dramatic expansion following the human catastrophes in Yugoslavia, Rwanda, Sierra Leone and Cambodia and the worldwide recognition that war crimes of this magnitude and severity must be brought to justice.
-The UN Security Council set up its first war crimes court – the International Criminal Tribunal for the Former Yugoslavia in 1993.
-Whilst this ad hoc court is now close to completing its work, similar tribunals and courts have been set up following war crimes elsewhere.
-For example, work for lawyers can be found in the International Tribunal for Rwanda (ICTR) and also in the permanent International Criminal Court that was set up in 2002.
+The UN Security Council set up its first war crimes court – the International Criminal Tribunal for the Former Yugoslavia – in 1993.
+While this ad hoc court is now close to completing its work, similar tribunals and courts have been set up following war crimes elsewhere.
+For example, work for lawyers can be found in the International Criminal Tribunal for Rwanda (ICTR) and also in the permanent International Criminal Court that was set up in 2002.
 The ICC is not part of the UN, but an independent international organisation, governed by the Rome Statute and ratified by 60 countries.
-Other sources of employment for lawyers with relevant domestic experience may be found in non criminal tribunals (or compensation courts) which are often established to deal with issues associated with armed conflict, such as housing and property.
+Other sources of employment for lawyers with relevant domestic experience may be found in non-criminal tribunals (or compensation courts) which are often established to deal with issues associated with armed conflict, such as housing and property.

 Some of the best known include large organisations such as Amnesty, Human Rights Watch, Friends of the Earth, JUSTICE, Article 19, Reprieve and The Aire Centre, all of whom employ lawyers.
 There are many others which work on broad human rights issues or on the protection of specific rights.

 In the UK this could be through the Government Legal Service whose solicitors and barristers advise on a range of European matters in departments such as the MoD, DEFRA, HMRC and BIS.
 The GLS recruits trainees and pupils annually and offers work experience placements.

 The British Army hires qualified solicitors, barristers and Scottish Advocates at officer level into its Legal Services Branch.
 Specialist legal training in international law is provided and overseas postings are available within 1-2 years after training has been completed.
 The work covers general advisory, prosecution and operational law.
-The Royal Air Force too, hires qualified solicitors and barristers as Legal Officers.
+The Royal Air Force also hires qualified solicitors and barristers as Legal Officers.

 The private sector is a major source of opportunity for international legal practice.
 The areas of law practised within law firms, barristers’ chambers and in-house corporations generally fall into private international law and its associated transactions.
 With the increasing globalisation of businesses and the need to be able to offer a client service to match, many of the top law firms have opened offices across the globe or have merged with other overseas firms.
 This is creating opportunities for both trainees and established lawyers to work in a variety of international settings on diverse legal problems.
-Brussels is an excellent location for the practice of EU law and is a key centre for law firms, appealing to both those who want to work in a traditional law firm as well as those who wish to work in EU law from different angles.
+Brussels is an excellent location for the practice of EU law and is a key centre for law firms, appealing to both those who want to work in a traditional law firm and those who wish to work in EU law from different angles.

-Increasingly, issues associated with public international law are encountered in private international transactions on areas such as sovereignty, immigration, trade, laws of the sea, etc. Whilst there are few law firms in the UK that work purely in international public law, there are some who are developing this as a practice area.
+Increasingly, issues associated with public international law are encountered in private international transactions on areas such as sovereignty, immigration, trade, laws of the sea, etc. While there are few law firms in the UK that work purely in international public law, there are some who are developing this as a practice area.
 However, students are advised to contrast this type of work environment with similar areas of practice which are worked through NGOs, international organisations and so on.
 To find firms and chambers with strong reputations in public international law cases use directories such as Chambers and Partners.
-International law arguments are also often being raised before domestic courts e.g. international adoption, human rights, etc. In addition, barristers may have the opportunity to act in regional courts such as the ECHR or international courts such as the ICJ.
+International law arguments are also often being raised before domestic courts, e.g. international adoption, human rights, etc. In addition, barristers may have the opportunity to act in regional courts such as the ECHR or international courts such as the ICJ.

 This is another growing area of opportunities.
 You could work exclusively within academia or combine research and teaching with practice (solicitor or barrister) and or other field-based roles.
 Opportunities can be found on www.jobs.ac.uk and there are also some, but less frequent, research opportunities in relevant institutes such as the British Institute of International and Comparative Law, The Max Planck Institute for Comparative Public Law and International Law in Heidelberg, The Centre for the Study of Violence and Reconciliation in South Africa, The Council on Foreign Relations and Freedom House in the USA.
-For details of further research and fellowship opportunities for students and professionals take a look at the American Society for International Law www.asil.org/fellowships.cfm.
+For details of further research and fellowship opportunities for students and professionals take a look at the American Society for International Law.

-- Ability to work in a multi-cultural, multi national environment
+- Ability to work in a multicultural, multinational environment

 - Language Skills – French and English are widely used and are the working languages of the UN Secretariat.
 Additional languages will be beneficial.